clsn/ExtFuse/README.md

 * Does not handle non-ascii filenames.
 * What about files that start/end with *two* periods?
 Do we handle those okay?
-* Should be able to handle a file list instead of a tree, in which case the path option is unnecessary.
 * Lots of cleanup and debug removal.
 * Maybe remove the '`._.`' extension on links.
+* (Optionally?) stat files upon reading so as to provide correct dates.
+	* Is this really useful?  `ls -lL` does it already.
-* Error handling.
+* Better error handling.
 * Perhaps eventually use pyinotify to make the filesystem updating.